amoux/david-sentiment/README.md

-# david-sentiment
+# david-sentiment (unsupervised learning)

-## Unsupervised sentiment models from YouTube Comments.
+## Sentiment Embedding Model trained on YouTube Comments

 - Train a custom sentiment model with just a few lines of code - Making it easy to try different configurations or preprocessing techniques.